 Synopsis: The story of the first moon landing in the summer of 1969 from two interwoven perspectives.
 It both captures the astronaut and mission control view of the triumphant moment, and the lesser-seen bottom up perspective of what it was like from an excited kid's perspective, living near NASA but mostly watching it on TV like hundreds of millions of others.
 It's ultimately both an exacting re-creation of this special moment in history and a kid's fantasy about being plucked from his average life in suburbia to secretly train for a covert mission to the moon.

-Why you should watch: This is, in essence a rotoscoped home movie about the space race from the perspective of writer and director Richard Linklater, who lest we forget, gave us the epic animated interpretation of Philip K. Dick's "A Scanner Darkly."
+Why you should watch: This is, in essence, a rotoscoped home movie about the space race from the perspective of writer and director Richard Linklater, who lest we forget, gave us the epic animated interpretation of Philip K. Dick's "A Scanner Darkly."
 It focuses less on actually going to the moon and more on what it was like to actually grow up during that chapter of history.
 This might not appeal to everyone and Jack Black’s “Wonder Years”-style narration might be appealing to many, it's not for everyone.
 Zachary Levi ("Shazam!") joins the voice talent along with Glen Powell ("Top Gun: Maverick") and Josh Wiggins ("Greyhound").

 4. Captain Nova

 Synopsis: In the near future, the crime-ridden streets of Johannesburg in South Africa are patrolled by law enforcement robots.
-When one police droid, is stolen and given new programming, he becomes the first robot with the ability to think and feel for himself.
+When one police droid is stolen and given new programming, he becomes the first robot with the ability to think and feel for himself.
 Needless to say, the criminals see the opportunity to have a robot on their side and immediately set about attempting to train the robot to help them in their illegal activities.

 6. The Colony

 Synopsis: Cataclysmic climate-related disasters have left most of the world submerged, causing the Earth to be abandoned and forcing a mass exodus to a distant planet.
 However, the colonists who escaped have found themselves unable to procreate.
-So generations later, a crewed mission returns to Earth to assess whether it's possible to procreate there
+Generations later, a crewed mission returns to Earth to assess whether it's possible to procreate there

 Why you should watch: This could very well be the surprise hit of 2021.
 Nora Arnezeder, who plays the sole survivor of the expedition, is a force to be reckoned with.
 Don't let a less-than-epic rating on IMDb (opens in new tab) fool you, this is an exceptional indie sci-fi movie that's full of nice ideas.
 The plot is, in essence "Waterworld" meets "Children of Men," but thankfully it's better than both of those.
 Iain Glen ("Game of Thrones") and Sebastian Roché ("The Man in The High Castle") round off a solid cast, but the children really steal the show.
 We hope to see great things in the future from both Arnezeder and Swiss writer/director Tim Fehlbaum.